mwolfgram/finalproject/README.md

 ******requirements.txt******
-  - a virtual environment (inside folder finalprojmw) and its accompanying requirements.txt is included in this repository
+  - a requirements.txt is included in this repository